hennels/hennels.github.io/README.md

-## Welcome to my website

-Below is a listing of my current and previous works in reverse chronological order.
+Below is my résumé and a listing of my current and previous works in reverse chronological order.
 While I currently work in the areas of computer vision and robotics, my undergraduate education was in physics so the oldest entries are slightly different than the more recent works.

 I also use this site to host [temperature data](https://henryjnelson.com/lakeTemp) for personal use.

-### Résumé/CV
+## Résumé/CV

 [Résumé](resume.pdf) as of July 2022

-### Projects and Publications
+## Projects and Publications

 - **View Planning Using Discrete Optimization for 3D Reconstruction of Row Crops**
   _Athanasios Bacharis, Henry J. Nelson and Nikolaos Papanikolopoulos_